-Due to INS (immigration) and VA (veterans) requirements the Vice President for Student Life is notified whenever a student misses four consecutive class days.
-In the context of this class, that happens when you are not actively working on assignments for a period of ten calendar days.
+Due to INS (immigration) and VA (veterans) requirements the Vice President for Student Life should be notified whenever a student misses four consecutive class days.
+In the context of this class, that happens when you fall behind and are not actively working on assignments for a period of ten calendar days.